-Houston Evans and his wife, Victoria, lived there with Evans’ parents, Glyn and Valerie, and with beloved animals that included the most famous resident of the two-acre ranch: Angel, the mellow, white-and-black Texas longhorn.
+Houston Evans and his wife, Victoria, lived there with Evans’ parents, Glyn and Valerie, and with beloved animals that included the most famous resident of the 2-acre ranch: Angel, the mellow, white-and-black Texas longhorn.

-As flames menaced the 2-acre ranch early on Oct.
+As flames menaced the ranch early on Oct.
 9, 2017, the four family members scattered to collect what important items they could before evacuating.

 It appears that Valerie Evans, who was 75 and an 18-wheeler driver and competitive cutting horse rider, left her house but ran back in for her aged dog, Scooter.
 Both perished.

 When Valerie Evans’ grieving family was able to return to the property, they were amazed to find Angel, unsinged.

 The 1,600-pound cow became for many fellow survivors of the 2017 fires an embodiment of endurance and hope.
 For Angel to come through the catastrophe was a silver lining for Houston Evans and his wife and his father.